Protests and Celebrations Mark Women’s Day, Despite Threats

 Some conservative groups had threatened to stop this year's marches by force.
 But Pakistani officials pledged to protest the marchers.
 The rallies are notable in a conservative country where women often do not feel safe in public places because of open harassment.
 The main Islamic political party, Jamaat-e-Islami, organized its own rallies to counter the march.

-One of the largest demonstrations occurred in Chile, where tens of thousands flooded the streets of the capital with dancing, music and angry demands for gender equality and an end to violence against women.
+One of the largest demonstrations occurred in Chile, where crowds thousands flooded the streets of the capital with dancing, music and angry demands for gender equality and an end to violence against women.

 “They kill us, they rape us and nobody does anything,” some chanted.